apache/sdap-ingester/README.md

 ### Configure the collections

-You can either configure it in a local yaml file referenced in the `sdap_ingest_manager.ini` file.
+You can configure it in a local yaml file referenced in the `sdap_ingest_manager.ini` file.

 It can also be in a google spreadsheet.

-If both a configured, the local yaml file will be used.
+If both are configured, the local yaml file will be used.